Walking for Weight Loss

 Very roughly, walking a mile is about 2,000 steps.
 So, if you walk four miles for about 8,000 steps, you'll only need an additional 2,000 steps all the rest of the day to exceed 10,000.

-The process should not be rushed
+The walking process need not be rushed

 Don't rush the process.
 Just exercise a little bit better each time.
 Think of it as mastering the art of walking well.
 Mastery always requires persistent practice of the right kind.